Nine thoughts on training camp as Seahawks hold final open practice

-RENTON — The Seahawks held their final training camp practice that is open to the public on Wednesday, three weeks after they first stepped on the field at the VMAC to begin preparations for the 2023 campaign.
+RENTON — The Seahawks held their final training camp practice that is open to the public Wednesday, three weeks after they first stepped on the field at the VMAC to begin preparations for the 2023 campaign.

 So what has there been to glean from what we’ve seen?